evennia/evennia/evennia/contrib/game_systems/cooldowns/README.md

-# Cooldown contrib module.
+# Cooldowns

-Evennia contrib - owllex, 2021
+Contribution by owllex, 2021

-This contrib provides a simple cooldown handler that can be attached to any typeclassed Object or Account.
-A cooldown is a lightweight persistent asynchronous timer that you can query to see if it is ready.
+Cooldowns are used modelling rate-limited actions, like how often a character can perform a given action; until a certain time has passed their command can not be used again.
+This contrib provides a simple cooldown handler that can be attached to any typeclass.
+A cooldown is a lightweight persistent asynchronous timer that you can query to see if a certain time has yet passed.

-Cooldowns are good for modelling rate-limited actions, like how often a character can perform a given command.

 Cooldowns are completely asynchronous and must be queried to know their state.
 They do not fire callbacks, so are not a good fit for use cases